9-Two Solved Problems for steel column analysis-FE Exam

 What is the requirement of Table 4-1?

-Table 4-1 requires that the tabulated effective length concerning ry is the maximum value of ly required from the X, or the ly modified which is Lcx*(ry/rx), direction, and the ly value from the y-direction, the lc y required equals 7.37 feet; please refer to the following slide image.
+Table 4-1 requires that the tabulated effective length concerning ry is the maximum value of ly required from the X, or the ly modified, which is Lcx*(ry/rx), direction, and the ly value from the y-direction.
+The ly value required in the lc y required equals 7.37 feet; please refer to the following slide image.

 What is the available strength from Table 4-1?

-We will proceed to Table 4-1 to get the available strength or the LRFd value.
+We will proceed to Table 4-1 to obtain the available strength, or LRFd value.
 One remark is that the table is assigned only when the yield stress Fy =50 ksi, with the intersection of the horizontal line of 18′ with the vertical line for W14x61.

-The available strength value equals 457 kips, which is nearly close to option B. Please refer to the following slide image for more details.
+The available strength value equals 457 kips, which is nearly equal to option B. Please refer to the following slide image for more details.

-We could get the same result by using The E-1 provision of AISC-360-16, checking whether the given column is short or long, and then choosing the appropriate Fcr equation to use.
+We could achieve the same result by using the E-1 provision of AISC-360-16, determining whether the given column is short or long, and then selecting the appropriate Fcr equation.

-This curve we have already discussed, at the value for KL/r = 4.71* sqrt of (E/Fy), is the parameter that distinguishes between short columns and long columns.
+The curve we have already discussed, at the value of KL/r = 4.71*sqrt (E/Fy), is the parameter that distinguishes between short columns and long columns.

 The same procedure for our Ky*ly/ry from the previous calculation is smaller than the 4.71*sqrt(E/fy); the column is short.